 If you are currently a student, thank you!
 If you are new to our website, enjoy the information you find here and come join us in the hot room.
 You will not be disappointed.
 It will change your life!

-I invite you to share your journey with us and to learn about Bikram Yoga and the 26 postures.
+I invite you to share your journey with us and to learn about the Bikram Yoga Series and the 26 postures.

 Everyone is welcome.
-Bikram Yoga Hamburg is a friendly environment filled with laughter, honesty, camaraderie and appreciation for hard work.
+Kula Yoga Studio is a friendly environment filled with laughter, honesty, camaraderie and appreciation for hard work.
 There is no judgment, just thankfulness that every one of our students made the decision to do something for themselves today and encouragement to be their best.

 Our studio’s enthusiastic approach to teaching yoga is enticing whether you are a beginner or an experienced student who has been practicing yoga for many years.
 You will want to come back for more!
 The experience will ultimately enrich your life forever.